lortza/lortza.github.io/_posts/2026-04-14-add-tags-from-parent-form.md

 ```

 And that's it.
 This solution gets to flex a lot of native Rails behavior with just a tiny gem wedged in there for the Stimulus-to-Turbo-Stream workflow.
 So we're able to pull off something that is annoyingly tricky with a relatively simple solution.

+The End...

+Well, actually, it's not. 😂 After writing this post and then messing around with option #2 (build a tags form outside of the recipes form and trigger the tags form submit from within the recipes form), I decided to refactor.
+You can read about it [in this follow-up refactor post]({% post_url 2026-05-21-refactor-form-inside-form %}).